 Many businesses who committed to rigorous sustainability and joined the ‘Race to Net Zero’ by 2050 are also too late.
 For the many business leaders that do little to nothing, not considering the climate at the core of their strategies, decisions and investments is not only irresponsible, it is risky and suicidal.

-Our world must put a brake on carbon emissions and be Carbon Zero or better (Carbon Positive) before 2030 and avoid exceeding 1.5°Celcius.
+Our world must put a brake on carbon emissions and be Carbon Zero or better (Climate Positive (also known as Carbon Negative)) before 2030 and avoid exceeding 1.5°Celcius.

 In a 1990 IPCC report on Migration and Climate Change, Professor Myers noted that there has been a collective, and rather successful attempt to ignore the scale of the problem which is one of time (the speed of change) and scale (the number of people it will affect) and it is likely that the burden of providing for climate migrants will be borne by the poorest countries – those least responsible for emissions of greenhouse gases.
 He estimated the number on future flows of climate migrants to be a staggering 200 million.
 After thirty years of little to no effective action to lessen global carbon emissions, the recent IEP’s (Institute for Economic & Peace) terrifying estimate predicts at least 1.2 billion people could be displaced by climate-related events by 2050.

 This is our ‘last chance decade’.
 It is no longer just about saving the planet, it is about saving ourselves.
 There is hope in hell and our actions in 2021 will determine if we have hope for a stable future as governments across the globe announced their recovery stimulus plans amounting to over $10 trillion.